Vartikasinha-mwb/integration-with-mautic-for-wp/README.txt

 **1) Secure Authentication**
-This Mautic WordPress Integration plugin allows you to secure all requests made between WordPress and Mautic CRM through Basic and OAuth2 Mautic API.
+This Integration with Mautic for WP plugin allows you to secure all requests made between WordPress and Mautic CRM through Basic and OAuth2 Mautic API.

 **2) Real-Time Data Sync**